wp-plugins/aa-calculator/readme.txt

 <strong>Conditions:</strong><br />

 Here we use a custom rules .
-So if you need we can update the rules for your own use and make sure that your condition is used with a small cost for customization.
+We can upgrade this plugin rules for you with a little cost so you can contact with us anytime.